NimbleArchitect/GpioSentry/README.md

 ## Acknowledgments

-The following rust crates where directly used in the making of this program and I want to say a massive thank you to the developers.
+The following rust crates were used in the making of this program and I want to say a massive thank you to the developers.

 * [RPPAL](https://github.com/golemparts/rppal)
 * [reqwest](https://github.com/seanmonstar/reqwest)